vorticity/date-calculator/README.md

 # date-calculator
-Technical exercise: TDD implementation of a Date class written from scratch, without using datetime.
+Technical exercise: TDD implementation of a Date class written from scratch, without depending on datetime or any third party libraries.

 As used by the [date-calculator-cli](https://github.com/vorticity/date-calculator-cli) command line interface.